OR0-Project/OS/README.md

 It's also recommended to test the OS on real hardware from time to time, since virtualized environments do not reflect real world hardware and conditions.

 ### Virtualized
-To test, simply run `make iso-test` to test without building, `make iso-test-build` to build & test at the same time.
+To test, simply run `make iso-test`.

-The test will open a QEMU window, where you can test the operating system.
+This workflow will open a QEMU window, where you can test the operating system.

-If you want to use VirtualBox or another hypervisor, simply select `os.iso` manually, and rerun the VM each time a change is introduced.
+If you want to use VirtualBox or another hypervisor, simply select `os.iso` manually, and rerun the VM each time you rebuild the OS.

 ### On real hardware